jamesfreeman959/selinux-hands-on-labs/lab1-up-and-running/README.md

 Mode from config file:          enforcing
 Policy MLS status:              enabled
 Policy deny_unknown status:     allowed
+Memory protection checking:     actual (secure)
-Max kernel policy version:      28
+Max kernel policy version:      33
 ```
-Of the output shown above, the following pieces are of interest to us:
+Specifically, of the output shown above, the following aspects are of interest to us:

 * The **SELinux status** which is **enabled**
 * The **Loaded policy name** which is **targeted**